Manuel Margot Player Props: Rays vs. Tigers

 - Margot hit .274 with 18 doubles, two triples, four home runs and 25 walks.

-- Margot picked up an RBI in 34 games last year out of 91 (37.4%), including multiple RBIs in 9.9% of those games (nine times) and three or more RBIs on three occasions..
+- In 34 of 91 games last year (37.4%), Margot drove in a run, and nine of those games (9.9%) included two or more RBIs.
+He had three or more RBIs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.